Top 20% Salary UK 2026/27: £50,000

 Primary sourceHow PayPrecise uses itLink

-ONS Annual Survey of Hours and Earnings 2025Used to explain why salary-based employee-earnings figures can differ from taxpayer-income percentiles.View source
+ONS Annual Survey of Hours and Earnings 2025Used to explain why employee-salary surveys produce different figures from HMRC taxpayer-income percentiles.View source

 Related salary benchmark pages